 Cyber breaches and costs reached all-time highs in 2021.
 The Identity Theft Resource Center (ITRC) reported 1,862 data compromises in 2021, up 68% from 2020 and 23% from the previous all-time high in 2017.
 IBM’s 2021 Cost of a Data Breach Report tracked the average total cost of a data breach at $4.24M, a nearly 10% increase from 2020 and another all-time high.
 As remote work grows and businesses become more reliant on technology to support operations, these numbers will only rise.
 Just one breach can have massive impacts on your finances, reputation, and operations — Deloitte’s 2021 “Future of Cyber Survey” found wide-ranging impacts.

 Against this backdrop, cyber liability insurance is quickly becoming essential for many businesses.
 These insurance policies can be expensive, but the protection they offer can be invaluable in helping your organization withstand and recover from a breach.
-Here’s how cyber liability insurance works, why you need it — and how you can reduce your premiums.
+Here’s how cyber liability insurance works, why you need it — and three ways you can reduce your premiums.

 What Is Cyber Liability Insurance?